 There are many fetishes; common fetishes include aprons, shoes, leather or latex items, feet, and women’s underclothing.
 The fetish may replace typical sexual activity with a partner or may be integrated into sexual activity with a willing partner.
 Minor fetishistic behavior as an adjunct to consensual sexual behavior is not considered a disorder because distress, disability, and significant dysfunction are absent.
 More intense, obligatory, and highly compulsive fetishistic arousal patterns and behaviors may cause problems in a relationship or become all-consuming and destructive in a person’s life.

-If sexual arousal occurs mainly from wearing clothing of the opposite sex (that is, cross-dressing) rather than using the clothing in some other way, the paraphilia is considered transvestism Transvestic Disorder Transvestism involves recurrent, intense sexual arousal from cross-dressing.
-Transvestic disorder is transvestism that causes significant distress or substantially interferes with daily functioning... read more .
+Fetishes may include clothing of another gender (eg, women's undergarments), but if sexual arousal occurs mainly from wearing that clothing (ie, cross-dressing) rather than using it in some other way, the behavior is considered transvestism Transvestic Disorder Transvestism involves recurrent and intense sexual arousal from cross-dressing, which may manifest as fantasies, urges, or behaviors.
+Transvestic disorder is transvestism that causes clinically... read more .

 Treatment of Fetishistic Disorder

 Selective serotonin reuptake inhibitors and androgen-reducing strategies have been used with limited success in some patients who request treatment (1 Treatment reference Fetishism is use of an inanimate object (the fetish) or nongenital body parts as the preferred method of producing sexual excitement.
 Fetishistic disorder refers to recurrent, intense sexual... read more ).
 As with most other paraphilias, few people with the condition voluntarily seek out professional help.